 I’m sure that there may be benefits of homeschooling without pets too, like no distractions, but since I can’t even imagine a life without pets, our homeschool is never without pets, two cats, two dogs, plus a varying number of fish.
 We’re never without a cuddle buddy when feeling blue or overwhelmed here.
-Or feeling under the weather like we have been this past week, I had no idea our couch could hold that many bodies.

 Benefits of Pets while Homeschooling